Diabetic eye screening

 - Diabetic eye screening is a test to check for eye problems caused by diabetes.

 - Eye problems caused by diabetes are called diabetic retinopathy.
 This can lead to sight loss if it's not found early.

 - The eye screening test can find problems before they affect your sight.

 - Pictures are taken of the back of your eyes to check for any changes.

-- If you have diabetes and you're aged 12 or over, you'll get a letter asking you to have your eyes checked at least once a year.
+- If you have diabetes and you're aged 12 or over, you'll get a letter asking you to have your eyes checked every 1 or 2 years.

 Page last reviewed: 7 September 2022